Overview

 Complications of prolactinoma may include:

-- Pregnancy complications.
-During a normal pregnancy, the production of estrogen increases.
-If you are pregnant and have a large prolactinoma, these high levels of estrogen may cause tumor growth and associated signs and symptoms, such as headaches and changes in vision.
+• Pregnancy complications.
+During a typical pregnancy, the production of estrogen increases.
+This may cause tumor growth.
+This can result in signs and symptoms such as headaches and changes in vision in pregnant females who have large prolactinomas.

-- Vision loss.
-Left untreated, a prolactinoma may grow large enough to compress your optic nerve.
-This can cause a loss of peripheral vision.
+• Vision loss.
+Left untreated, a prolactinoma may grow large enough to press on your optic nerve.
+This nerve sits near the pituitary gland.
+The nerve sends images from your eye to your brain so that you can see.
+The first sign of pressure on the optic nerve is a loss of your side (peripheral) vision.

-- Low levels of other pituitary hormones.
-With larger prolactinomas, pressure on the normal pituitary gland can lead to lower levels of other hormones controlled by the pituitary, including thyroid hormones and cortisol (a stress-response hormone).
+• Low levels of other pituitary gland hormones.
+Larger prolactinomas can put pressure on the healthy part of the pituitary gland.
+This can lead to lower levels of other hormones controlled by the pituitary gland.
+These include thyroid hormones and cortisol.
+Cortisol is a stress-response hormone.